awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 The following are DB engine considerations for DB instance classes:

 **MariaDB**
-The Graviton2 instance classes db\.m6g and db\.r6g are supported for MariaDB version 10\.4\.13 and higher\.
+The Graviton2 instance classes db\.m6g and db\.r6g are supported for all MariaDB 10\.5 versions and MariaDB version 10\.4\.13 and higher 10\.4 versions\.

 **Microsoft SQL Server**
 Instance class support varies according to the version and edition of SQL Server\.
 For instance class support by version and edition, see [DB instance class support for Microsoft SQL Server](CHAP_SQLServer.md#SQLServer.Concepts.General.InstanceClasses)\.